Graft case against GVK firm, Mumbai International Airport transferred to lower court | Law-Order

 Therefore, the FIR and other papers related to the case be transferred to the chief metropolitan magistrate court at Esplanade in south Mumbai, the probe agency said in a plea to the special court.

-The special court allowed the CBI's plea, noting no doubt that the FIR was initially registered for offence under the IPC and the PCA.
+The special court on Monday allowed the CBI's plea, noting no doubt that the FIR was initially registered for offence under the IPC and the PCA.

 However, due to subsequent development, it would be just and proper to ''remand'' the FIR along with papers, if any, to a court having competent authority, it noted.